hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 Image.fromarray(x)
 ```

-TODO: The following is not really the last iteration, but all
+And instead of showing the output of the final iteration, I've made an
-iterations put into a GIF.
+animated GIF of all iterations for you to enjoy.

 {{< figure src="/images/writing/artistic-style-transfer/animation.gif" title="Iteratively improving upon the combination image." >}}